bharagha/eas-fork/manufacturing-ai-suite/industrial-edge-insights-vision/apps/worker-safety-gear-detection/docs/user-guide/get-started.md

     Payload for pipeline 'worker_safety_gear_detection' posted successfully.
 Response: "784b87b45d1511f08ab0da88aa49c01e"
     ```

-    NOTE: This would start the pipeline.
-We can view the inference stream on WebRTC by opening a browser and navigating to below url
+    NOTE: This will start the pipeline.
+The inference stream can be viewed on WebRTC, in a browser, at the following url:

-    ```
+    ```sh
     http://<HOST_IP>:8889/worker_safety/
     ```